 Information shared with Title IX Coordinators

 Title IX coordinators will not share identifying information with anyone beyond the Title IX office without your permission, except in the rare event of an immediate or ongoing threat to your safety or community safety.
-In cases of sexual assault or other criminal conduct, Title IX coordinators will share non-identifying details about the incident with the Yale Police Department for statistical purposes (as required by the federal Clery Act), and will advise you about the resources and assistance that the police can provide.
+In cases of sexual assault or other criminal conduct, Title IX coordinators will share non-identifying details about the incident with the Yale Police Department for statistical purposes (as required by the federal Clery Act) and will advise you about the resources and assistance that the police can provide.

-Title IX coordinators will work with you to address your immediate concerns, connect you with appropriate resources, review the complaint options (formal, informal, criminal) available for further action, and help facilitate those actions at your request.
+Title IX coordinators will work with you to address your immediate concerns, connect you with appropriate resources, review the complaint options (informal, formal, criminal) available for further action, and help facilitate those actions at your request.
 Many actions and accommodations can be taken or made while protecting your identity.
 Some accommodations may require the Title IX coordinator to work with other university personnel (e.g., deans, Human Resources, housing staff), but they will only be pursued with your permission.

 You may ask that a complaint be pursued without revealing your name or other identifying details.
 Your request will be accommodated to the extent possible, but an anonymous complaint on its own cannot be the basis for disciplinary action.
 In situations where a confidentiality request limits an investigation or prevents the University from taking direct disciplinary action, the University will take other reasonable steps to minimize the effects of the reported misconduct and to prevent its recurrence.
 You may also ask that a complaint not be pursued.
-However, in the rare event of an immediate or ongoing threat, the University may need to take additional action to protect your safety and the safety of others.
+However, in the rare event of an immediate or ongoing risk, the University may need to take additional action to protect your safety and the safety of others.

-Information shared with the University-Wide Committee (UWC)
+Information shared with the University-Wide Committee on Sexual Misconduct (UWC)